Louis Hunt

 A sympathetic person is placed in the dilemma of a swimmer among drowning men,

-and if he gives so much as a leg or a finger, they will drown him.
+who all catch at him, and if he gives so much as a leg or a finger, they will drown him.

 Emerson, Experience